hifiaz/country-list-pick/README.md

         isShowCode: true,
         // to show or hide down icon
         isDownIcon: true,
+        // to show the last picked country
+        isShowLastPick: true,
         // to show country in English
         showEnglishName: true,
         // to initial code number country